ellischment/sgta-research-preview/RESEARCH_NOTES.md

 ## Open research questions

-Several directions remain open and are of primary interest.

 - Under what conditions do the memory dynamics admit stable partitions of representation space into multiple concepts?